opensearch-project/documentation-website/_benchmark/metrics/metric-records.md

 - Custom tags: You can define custom tags with the command line flag `--user-tags`.
 The tags are prefixed by `tag_` in order to avoid accidental clashes with OpenSearch Benchmark internal tags.
 - Operation-specific: An optional substructure of the operation.
 For bulk requests, this may be the number of documents; for searches, the number of hits.

-Depending on the level of metric record, some meta information might be missing.
+Depending on the metric record, some meta information might be missing.

 ## Next steps